CSCfi/rems/docs/architecture/011-api-key-access-control.md

-As a concrete example, an API key with only the role `:logged-in` would still be able to impersonate the handler of an application and perform handler commands like approving the applicaiton.
+As a concrete example, an API key with only the role `:logged-in` would still be able to impersonate the handler of an application and perform handler commands like approving the application.

+In order to support the use cases at the end of this document, we need to either fix the interaction between API key roles & implicit roles, or choose a new approach.

 ## Proposed approach